junaid-nom/live_to_want/live_to_want_game/README.md

 and can send messages through receiever and sender channels.
 Create one with `create_server` in server.rs

-You send GameMessages (check messages.rs for all the type).
+You send GameMessages (check messages.rs for all the types).
 Messages are wrapped with the username of person sending it.

 The server you create handles the getting and receiving of messages.

-The server itself handles logging in and disconnects.
+There is also ConnectionManager server which handles logging in and disconnects.
 It will then forward a LoginMsg or a DropMsg to the receiving pipe, and the game can handle that itself (for example create user character or remove the character on dc).

+The way the ConnectionManager works is, client first sends a login message.
+ConnectionManager handles logging in and auth stuff with password.
+If login is successful it adds the client to the valid login conection list.
+Then the server can send messages via `send_message` to a particular user and `send_message_all` to all users.

 # Tips: